npc203/npc-cogs/customhelp/README.md

-# A Customisable Custom Help Cog For Red:  (WARNING: THIS IS IN BETA and requires lots of testing, do not install this in a production bot)
+# A Customisable Custom Help Cog For Red: (This is a BETA cog)
 Couldn't get a shorter title.
 Anyways, the cog introduces categories, meaning you can now bunch up cogs into one blob and give it a name, description and reaction.
 Use `[p]chelp` to see what can be customised.